janakparajuli/Muenster_Moves_1/README.md

-Exploratory Data analysis on Human Activity Index
+Exploratory Data analysis and feature engineering on Human Activity Index